michalspano/AppointDent/client/README.md

 ## Deployment

-The system currently operates on the local level, and any deployment instructions shall be documented here.
+The system currently operates on the local level, and any deployment instructions shall be documented here in the future.